-SHORELANDS - Means those lands extending landward for 200 feet in all directions, measured on a horizontal plane, from the ordinary high water mark of the Sumas River or Johnson Creek and those wetlands associated with any of these water bodies and those land areas extending fifty feet from the delineated edge of those associated wetlands located within the 100-year floodplain.
+SHORELANDS - Means those lands extending landward for 200 feet in all directions, measured on a horizontal plane, from the ordinary high water mark of the Sumas River or Breckenridge Creek; floodways and contiguous floodplain areas landward 200 feet from such floodways; and those land areas extending fifty feet from the delineated edge of the Nooksack Slough and those wetlands associated with any of the above water bodies.

-SHORELINE MASTER PROGRAM OR MASTER PROGRAM - Means the Shoreline Management Master Program of the City of Sumas.
-The Sumas Shoreline Master Program is comprised of two parts: the Shoreline Management Element of the Sumas Comprehensive Plan and the regulations contained or referenced in this Chapter.
+SHORELINE MASTER PROGRAM OR MASTER PROGRAM - Means the Shoreline Management Master Program of the City of Nooksack.
+The Nooksack Shoreline Master Program is comprised of two parts: the Shoreline Management Element of the Nooksack Comprehensive Plan and the regulations contained or referenced in this Chapter.